mobb-dev/VibeGoat/readme.md

-# 🐐 AIGoat — AI-Generated Vulnerable Application Prompt
+# 🐐 UnsafeBanking — AI-Generated Vulnerable Application Prompt

-**AIGoat** is a companion project inspired by [WebGoat](https://owasp.org/www-project-webgoat/), but adapted for the age of AI-assisted development.
-Instead of distributing vulnerable code directly, AIGoat provides a natural-language prompt that instructs AI coding agents (like GitHub Copilot, Cursor, CodeWhisperer, etc.) to generate a vulnerable application from scratch.
+**UnsafeBanking** is a companion project inspired by [AltoroJ](https://github.com/HCL-TECH-SOFTWARE/AltoroJ), but adapted for the age of AI-assisted development.
+Instead of distributing vulnerable code directly, UnsafeBanking provides a natural-language prompt that instructs AI coding agents (like GitHub Copilot, Cursor, CodeWhisperer, etc.) to generate a vulnerable application from scratch.

 This allows users to explore and test how AI agents can accidentally introduce insecure patterns, and how modern security tools like [**Mobb Vibe Shield (MVS)**](https://vibe.mobb.ai) can detect and fix them.